akane10/express-postgresql/README.md

 For more documentation about sequelize [migration](https://sequelize.org/master/manual/migrations.html)

-But here is quick start :
+But here is a quick start :

 - run `npx sequelize-cli migration:generate --name create-article`